duderrick/StockOptions/README.md

 7. Run the application

     a.
-Configure your Python path to include the root of the cloned source code.
+Configure your PYTHONPATH to include the root of the cloned source code.

     b.
 Run the application:
     ```bash
     python main.py